runchise/batch.dart/README.md

 }
 ```

-For example, if you run [example code](https://pub.dev/packages/batch/example), you can get the following log output.
+For example, if you run [example](https://pub.dev/packages/batch/example), you can get the following log output.

 ```bash
 yyyy-MM-dd 19:25:10.575109 [info ] (_BatchApplication.run:129:11  ) - 🚀🚀🚀🚀🚀🚀🚀 The batch process has started! 🚀🚀🚀🚀🚀🚀🚀